surftrips.co

 Frequently asked

-Lawrencetown Beach is a mixed break suited for beginner to advanced surfers.
-Confident beginners can give it a go on small days.
+Lawrencetown Beach is a mixed bottom, mixed point and beach break a-frame, punchy left capable of barrels, break suited for beginner through advanced surfers.
+Beginners can give it a go on the smaller end of the size range.

 Lawrencetown Beach